Josehokec/ACER4CER/readMe.md

 Note that the great performance of ACER lies in the efficient range query performance provided by Range bitmap.

 In addition, due to the space limitations of the paper, our paper is no detailed introduction to Range Bitmap.
 The author [Richard Startin](https://github.com/richardstartin) of Range Bimtap also pointed out that there are some errors in the detailed description of Range Bitmap in our paper.
 Thus, to avoid misleading readers, a link to [Range Bitmap blog](https://richardstartin.github.io/posts/range-bitmap-index#implementing-a-range-index) is attached here.
-Thank you very much for his insightful advice.
+Thanks for his insightful advice.

 **ACER characteristic：**